 Look (several times) through the photos and delete the bad ones and the redundant ones; maybe edit the photos for the basic things.
 Keep maximum 100 photos (between 50 and 200, depending on the intended audience) from a day's work, or more in exceptional cases.
-(Instead of Lightroom, you can use IrfanView because it loads the preview JPEGs from the RAWs, which is very fast).
+For this, you can use IrfanView because it loads the preview JPEGs from the RAWs, which is very fast.

 Culling aggressively your photos will help you develop an eye for artistic detail and you'll become more demanding of your work.
 This also minimizes both the space taken by the photos and the time required to edit them.
 At the same time, they are not either too many or too few photos to show to your friends.

 Edit the photos: exposure, black level, fill light, white balance (= color temperature and tint), tone curve, sharpness, noise reduction, vibrancy (or saturation), crop, selective color correction, heal skin defects.